pradeepch99/simplescan/README.md

 # simplescan

-You can scan multiple subdomains for sensitive files at once.
+You can scan multiple domains/subdomains for sensitive files at once.